-Dr. McMakin’s textbook “Frequency Specific Microcurrent in Pain Management” was recently published by Elsevier.
+Dr. McMakin’s textbook “Frequency Specific Microcurrent in Pain Management” was published by Elsevier in 1997.
 Dr. McMakin began teaching FSM in 1997 to see if the effects of FSM were reproducible.
 By June 1997 it was clear that the effects were reproducible and the seminars have evolved into a four-day intensive class in the use of frequency protocols, the differential diagnosis of pain generators, and neurologic conditions.

 The frequencies were developed in the early 1900s and were used with funky-looking electronic equipment that fell out of use in the 1940s.
 Microcurrent was introduced as a battery-operated physical therapy modality in the 1980s in Europe and the USA.
 Microcurrent devices deliver frequencies and current in millionths of an amp and have been shown in published studies to increase energy (ATP) production in cells by 500%